McGruder’s late 3 helps Clippers edge Trail Blazers 122-117

 Green and Shamet each hit a pair of free throws to protect the Clippers’ lead.

 Lillard missed a pair of free throws with 18.6 seconds to go.
-He also missed a 3 with 9.5 seconds left.
+He also missed a 3 with 9.5 seconds left for the final margin.

 Stotts was surprised when Lillard missed the free throws.